minibolt-guide/minibolt/guide/system/security.md

   * `MiniBolt-Public-Key`
   * `authorized-Keys.txt`

-* You also copied the content of `authorized-Keys.txt` into the file `~/.ssh/authorized_keys` on your Pi and changed the directory's permissions to `700`.
+* You also copied the content of `authorized-Keys.txt` into the file `~/.ssh/authorized_keys` on your PC and changed the directory's permissions to `700`.

 * After specifying your private key file in the PuTTY configuration, you're all set.